VyacheslavVanin/cstructinfo/README.md

 - --main-only - do not write any structs or functions from included files output, only from files specified.
 - --no-structs - do not write any struct info to output.
 Do not create "structs" section.
 - --no-functions - do not write any function info to output.
 Do not create "functions" section.
+- --no-sizes - do not add sizeofs of primitive types to structs descriptions (remove "builtin" field)
+- --help - show help

 ## Example